-Increasing user retention by 7% with a new onboarding flow
+Increasing user retention by 7% with a new onboarding

 Company: